-After you’ve purchased car insurance coverage, you might expect your rate to remain the same over the life of your policy.
-But premiums can increase without much warning if any of the many factors that go into your rate change.
+After you’ve purchased car insurance coverage, you might expect your rate to remain the same over the life of your policy as long as you don’t get in an accident.
+But premiums can increase without much warning due to changes in any number of factors that determine your rate.

 Why did my car insurance rates go up?

 Your car insurance rates are largely influenced by where you live, your driving record and the type of vehicle you drive.
 While your driving behaviors and overall risk can affect your premiums, factors that are out of your control can also increase your rates.

 You’re driving a different car or moved to a different address.

 Your credit score dropped.